saturneric/GpgFrontend/manual/contract.md

 # Contract

-Contents related to business and politics are rejected.
-GpgFrontend is for all mankind.
-If you have any questions about technology and improving this software, please feel free to contact me.
+We do not accept content related to business and politics on this platform, as this tool is meant for the benefit of all humanity.
+However, if you have any inquiries or suggestions regarding the technology and improvement of this software, please do not hesitate to contact me.

+Please use plain text to reach out to me via email, as HTML is not preferred.

 ## About ME